Medicare Levy Surcharge

 The surcharge is calculated at the rate of 1% to 1.5% of your income for Medicare Levy Surcharge purposes.
 It is in addition to the Medicare Levy of 2%, which is paid by most Australian taxpayers.
 To work out your annual income for MLS and Rebate purposes, you can refer to the Australian Taxation Office's Private Health Insurance Rebate Calculator or contact the ATO directly.

-The current surcharge and income threshold levels applicable for the 2023-24 financial year (from 1 July 2023 up to and including 30 June 2024) are:
+The previous financial year’s surcharge and income threshold levels applicable for the 2023-24 financial year (from 1 July 2023 up to and including 30 June 2024) are:

 Singles